 ☑️ Semi-custom kitchens are tailored to fit your needs, space, style, and budget.
 The light customisation widens the homeowner’s product choices.

-☑️ The products still look standardised, but being able to do subtle changes results to an endless combination of finishes, surfaces, handles, and more.
+☑️ The products still look standardised, but being able to do subtle changes results in an endless combination of finishes, surfaces, handles, and more.

 ☑️ Stock cabinets with extra details and frills are semi-customised already.
 You are free to change the door fronts, drawer sizes, and cupboard dimensions (width, depth, and height).

 ☑️ The cost of this kitchen varies depending on your product choices.
 Even the small frills such as door handles can drive the cost up or down.